2020 Pacific typhoon season

-The 2020 Pacific typhoon season was the first with below-average tropical cyclone activity since 2001, with 23 named storms, 10 of which became typhoons and only 2 became super typhoons.
+The 2020 Pacific typhoon season was the first of a series of four below average Pacific typhoon seasons, and became the first with below-average tropical cyclone activity since 2014, with 23 named storms, 10 of which became typhoons and only 2 became super typhoons.
 This low activity was a consequence of La Niña that persisted from the summer of the year.
-It had the fifth-latest start in the basin on record, slightly behind 1973, and was the first to start that late since 2016.
+It had the seventh-latest start in the basin on record, slightly behind 1973, and was the first to start that late since 2016.
 The first half of the season was unusually inactive, with only four systems, two named storms and one typhoon at the end of July.
 Additionally, the JTWC recorded no tropical cyclone development in the month of July, the first such occurrence since reliable records began.
+Despite that, this season featured Typhoon Goni, which made the strongest landfall worldwide in terms of 1-minute wind speed.
+The season ran throughout 2020, though most tropical cyclones typically develop between May and November.
 The season's first named tropical cyclone, Vongfong, developed on May 8, while the season's last named tropical cyclone, Krovanh, dissipated on December 24.
 However, the season's last system was an unnamed tropical depression which dissipated on December 29.

 The scope of this article is limited to the Pacific Ocean to the north of the equator between 100°E and 180th meridian.
 Within the northwestern Pacific Ocean, there are two separate agencies that assign names to tropical cyclones which can often result in a cyclone having two names.
 The Japan Meteorological Agency (JMA) will name a tropical cyclone should it be judged to have 10-minute sustained wind speeds of at least 65 km/h anywhere in the basin, whilst the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) assigns names to tropical cyclones which move into or form as a tropical depression in their area of responsibility located between 135°E and 115°E and between 5°N–25°N regardless of whether or not a tropical cyclone has already been given a name by the JMA.
 Tropical depressions that are monitored by the United States' Joint Typhoon Warning Center (JTWC) are given a number with a "W" suffix.